 - From nudging to manipulation: consequences on autonomy and human dignity

-– Successive copyright reforms and their impact on freedom of expression, freedom of the press and democracy
+- Freedom of expression, freedom of the press and democracy

-– Youth and access to information; news and misinformation in the online world; the purpose of thinking towards the future
+- Youth and other vulnerable groups: access to information, news and misinformation in the online world